 We will use a method called Category Rating to assess your application.

 You will be scored based on a review of your application materials, measuring your possession of each of the following competencies

-- TTS Core Values Alignment: Working with integrity, transparency and resiliency in civic minded or high impact environment.
+- TTS Core Values Alignment: Working with integrity, transparency and resiliency in civic minded or high impact driven environment

 If found to be eligible and at least minimally qualified for the position, your score will be used to place you in a category (Best Qualified, Well Qualified, or Qualified).

 If your resume does not support your possession of the competencies listed above, we may lower your score, which could place you in a lower category.